Your Expert Guide: Spring break with kids (Mexico 2026)

 Focus on Mexico City with Kids

-Mexico City is a firm favorite for my entire family, we love the city and my kids regularly complain that we don’t go back enough.
+Mexico City is a firm favourite for my entire family, we love the city and my kids regularly complain that we don’t go back enough.
 With historical sites, museums and galleries, incredible parks and fabulous restaurants, Mexico City is an absolute winner of a family vacation.

 Best Family Museum: Papalote Museo del Niño